Colin-b/pyxelrest/docs/configuration/rest_api.md

 The default behavior is to expose every endpoint as defined in the OpenAPI definition.

-You can however tweak this behavior by:
+You can change this behavior by:
 * [Selecting HTTP methods to expose](#selecting-http-methods-to-expose)
 * [Selecting tags to include or exclude](#selecting-tags-to-include-or-exclude)
 * [Selecting operation_id to include or exclude](#selecting-operation_id-to-include-or-exclude)